-Passed Rock Independence on the 7th.
-This is the first massive rock of that stupendous chain of mountains which divides North America, and forms, together with its barrens on each side, a natural division.
-This rock received its name from a company of fur traders, who many years ago suspended their journey, and observed in due form the anniversary of our national freedom.
-It is an immense mass of solid gneiss granite, entirely bare, and covering several acres.
-We came to the Sweetwater, which, on account of its purity, deserves its name.
-In one place, it passes a small branch of the mountains, through a narrow chasm only thirty or forty feet wide and more than three hundred feet high.
-The caravan passed round three hundred feet high.
-The caravan passed round the point of the mountain, and to obtain a better prospect of this natural curiosity, I left them and rode up to it.
+Passed Rock Independence, on the 7th.
+This is the first massive rock of that stupendous chain of mountains, which divides North America, and forms, together with its barrens on each side, a natural division.
+This rock takes its name from the circumstance of a company of fur traders suspending their journey, and here observing, in due form, the anniversary of our national freedom.
+It is an immensly huge rock of solid gneiss granite, entirely bare and covering several acres.
+We came to the Sweetwater, which on account of its purity deserves its name.
+In one place, it passes a small branch of the mountains, through a narrow chasm only thirty or forty feet wide, and more than three hundred feet high.
+The caravan passed around the point of this mountain, and to obtain a better prospect of this natural curiosity, I left them and rode to it.
 A deep-toned roar is heard as it dashes its way through the rocky passage.
-The sight is soon intercepted by its winding course, and the darkness caused by the narrowness and depth of the avenue.
-Passed to-day several small lakes of crystallised epsom salt, from which the water in the drought of summer is evaporated.
-I rode into one of them to examine the quality and depth, but finding my horse sinking as in quicksand, I was glad to make a safe retreat. ever may be beneath, whether salt in a less solid state than on the surface, or quicksand, yet large quantities of salt, of good quality, might be easily collected.
+The sight is soon intercepted by its winding course and the darkness caused by the narrowness and deepness of the avenue.
+Passed to-day several small lakes of crystalized epsom salt, from which the water in the drouth of summer is evaporated.
+I rode into one of them to examine the quality and depth, but finding my horse sinking as in quicksand, I was glad to make a safe retreat.
+Whatever may be beneath, whether salt in a less solid state than on the surface, or quicksand, yet tons, and perhaps hundreds of tons, of good quality might be easily collected.

-The mountains are indeed rocky mountains. are rocks heaped upon rocks, with no vegetation excepting a few cedars growing out of the crevices near their base.
-Their tops, which rise before us and on our left, are covered with perpetual snow.
-As we which renders its flesh bitter and unpalatable for food. advanced, the atmosphere became gradually more chilly through the night and most of the day, except at mid-day, which to-day was very warm; the thermometer standing at 84 degrees.
+The mountains are indeed rocky mountains.
+They are rocks heaped upon rocks, with no vegetation, excepting a few cedars growing out of the crevices near their base.
+Their tops are covered with perpetual snow, which are seen on our left and before us.
+As we advanced, the atmosphere was increasingly more chilling through the night and most of the day, excepting the middle, which to-day was very warm; the thermometer standing at 84°.

-Sabbath, 9th.-I endeavoured to supply the absence of the privileges of the sanctuary and ordinances as well as I could, by reading and recalling to mind portions of the scriptures, hymns, and the doctrines of our excellent but neglected catechism.
-One needs to be on heathen ground to realise the solitariness of absence from social worship, where
+Sabbath, 9th.
+I endeavored to supply the absence of the privileges of the sanctuary and ordinances, as well as I could by reading and recalling to mind portions of the scriptures, hymns, and the doctrines of our excellent, but neglected, catechism.
+One needs to be on heathen ground to realize the solitariness of absence from the social worship, where